SHOPMACHER/sm-slider/README.md

 The above configuration will make the slider display 1 slide by default and 2 slides when exceeding the 768px device-width breakpoint (i.e. tablet devices).

+### Vertical slides
+smSlider also supports vertical alignment of slides, instead of the usual horizonal one.
+In order to transform the slider into a vertical one, the element with the `sm-slider` class needs to be assigned the `sm-slider--vertical` class as well.

+Please note that for best results, the following cases should apply:
+ * The parent of `sm-slider` has either display flex, inline or inline-block
+ * The content of the `slide` class has a fixed height
+   * The dynamic height calculation is going to be adressed in the upcoming releases!

 ### Events
 smSlider uses custom events to both notify the listener of specific actions, as well as listening to specific events itself.
 The following list shows